disjukr/croquis.js/README.md

     document.removeEventListener('mouseup', onMouseUp);
 }
 ```
-You can sketch on screen by dragging.
+You can find more examples on [here](https://github.com/crosspop/Croquispop)

-If you drawing on wacom tablet then line size is controlled by tablet pressure.

 Projects using croquis.js